Custom Search

 In reporting Smitherman’s apology on November 7, the story on the CBC’s website had the following headline: "Minister says optometrists aren’t terrorists".
 The CBC seems to be of the opinion that Ontario’s eye doctors might well be terrorists until George Smitherman let it be known that they aren’t.
 For those that have regular eye examinations, it’s a good thing that the Minister cleared that up.

-And kudos to the CBC for actually using the word "terrorist" in a headline; they use that word so rarely.
+and kudos to the CBC for actually using the word "terrorist" in a headline; they use that word so rarely.